 The West Highland Line is one of the world’s great train journeys, travelling through a landscape of moors, liberally sprinkled with heather, soaring pine forests, lochs and mist-capped mountains.
 Leaving Glasgow’s suburbs behind you, the train passes the Clyde Estuary on your left.

-Continuing north, it skirts around the shore of Loch London and through the Trossachs National Park.
+Continuing north, it skirts around the shore of Loch Lomond and through the Trossachs National Park.
 At Crianlarich, the line splits.

 The western branch passes the mighty Ben Lui, the appropriately named Loch Awe and finally Loch Etive before reaching Oban.

 Bag a window seat and enjoy the ride.